 - ULC standards

 - For the Web site addresses of other standards organizations and manufacturers associations, refer to "Section 01 42 00 - References" in the NMS.
-The NMS Web site also links to other documents references in the NMS under its "Links" feature.
+The Canadian National Master Construction Specification web site also links to other documents references in the NMS under its "Links" feature.

 7. Canadian Materials